ChainGit/funny-demos/README.md

-# funny-demos
+# mine-demos
-Some demos during learning
+Some usual personal demos for practice.<br>
+You can read the wiki for more information.<br>
+Thank you !